hotmeteor/spectator/README.md

         $response
             ->assertValidRequest()
-            ->assertValidResponse();
+            ->assertValidResponse(201);
     }
 }
 ```
-The contract testing is **not** verifying a correct response code, since there could be a variety of responses that
- come back, based on the conditions of the request.
-What it is testing is that both the request and the response is
-  valid according to the spec, in this case located in `Api.v1.json`.
+The test is verifying that both the request and the response are valid according to the spec, in this case located in `Api.v1.json`.

 Within your spec, each possible response should be documented.
-For example, a single `POST` endpoint may result in a
- `2xx`, `4xx`, or even `5xx` code response.
-Additionally, your endpoints will likely have particular parameter
-  validation that needs to be adhered to.
-This is what makes contract testing different from functional testing: in
-   functional testing, successful and failed responses are tested for outcomes; in contract testing, requests and
-    responses are tested for conformity and outcomes don't matter.
+For example, a single `POST` endpoint may result in a `2xx`, `4xx`, or even `5xx` code response.
+Additionally, your endpoints will likely have particular parameter validation that needs to be adhered to.
+This is what makes contract testing different from functional testing: in functional testing, successful and failed responses are tested for outcomes; in contract testing, requests and responses are tested for conformity and outcomes don't matter.

 ## Usage